Dr Pepper Snapple trims sales view after flat third-quarter

-Dr Pepper Snapple Group Inc (DPS.N) trimmed its full-year sales growth target on Wednesday after its third-quarter sales came in lower than Wall Street expected.
+Dr Pepper Snapple Group Inc (DPS.N) trimmed its full-year sales growth target on Wednesday after its third-quarter sales came in lower than Wall Street expected, with price increases curbing demand.

-The soft drink maker of brands like 7UP and Sunkist said it now expects full-year net sales growth of 2 percent, down slightly from its prior forecast for growth near the low end of its long-term range of 3 percent to 5 percent.
+The maker of soft drinks like 7UP, Sunkist and Hawaiian Punch said it now expects full-year net sales growth of 2 percent, down from a prior forecast closer to 3 percent.

+"We continue to operate in an uncertain economic and cautious consumer environment," said Chief Executive Larry Young.

-In the third quarter, Dr Pepper reported net sales of $1.53 billion, down less than 1 percent.
+For the third quarter, Dr Pepper reported net sales of $1.53 billion, down less than 1 percent from a year earlier.
 Analysts, on average, expected $1.56 billion, according to Thomson Reuters I/B/E/S.

+Sales volume fell 3 percent as prices rose.
+Sales volume for its five core brands declined 6 percent on higher pricing and fewer promotions.
+7UP and Sunkist both were down at a high-single-digit rate, while A&W declined at a mid-single-digit rate and Sun Drop declined at a double-digit rate.
+The Canada Dry brand saw sales grow.

 Net income rose to $179 million, or 84 cents per share, from $154 million, or 71 cents per share, a year earlier.